-Antenatal Corticosteroid TX Antenatal corticosteroid treatment given to mother prior to delivery (mandatory field).
-These include any of the following: betamethasone, beta celestone, dexamethasone, cortisone, dihydrocortisone, but not prednisone If Yes: score as below a.
+Antenatal Antenatal corticosteroid treatment given to mother prior to delivery (mandatory field).
+These include any of Corticosteroid TX the following: betamethasone, beta celestone, dexamethasone, cortisone, dihydrocortisone, but not prednisone If Yes: score as below a.
 Complete course within last week prior to birth [defined as receipt of at least two doses of corticosteroids 24 hours or more but within one week of birth] b.
 Complete course before 1 week of birth (defined as receipt of at least two doses of corticosteroids initiated more than one week prior to birth) c.
 Complete course but timing unknown (If no dates of administration are given, but the chart refers to "complete" or if chart specifies two doses were given) d.
 Partial course within last 24 hours (defined as any dose given less than 24 hours prior to birth) e.
 Partial course >24 hours ago (defined as one dose given >24 hours ago and was not repeated") f.
 Partial course but timing unknown (If no dates of administration are given, but the chart refers to "partial" or if chart specifies that only one dose was given) Long course of corticosteroid for mother: For Mothers who received systemic (oral or parenteral) corticosteroids for indications other than for lung maturity (e.g. fetal heart block, suspected congenital adrenal hyperplasia or for maternal indication etc.) for a prolonged period of time (>2 weeks), score the appropriate "Completed course" option and enter the Number of Courses as "10".
 If steroid was continued until the date of delivery, enter "Completed course within last week prior to birth".
 If it was stopped 1 week prior to birth, then enter "Completed course before 1 week of birth".
 Please enter the detailed reason for multiple steroid administrations in the comment box on the Admission Screen.
+Rescue dose of steroids This field is enabled only if "complete course" is selected above.
+The practice of giving a rescue dose of steroid is adopted in some units.
+This means that mother has received a complete course of steroid >1 week ago when she presented with threatened preterm birth.
+However, she settled and did not deliver at that time.
+She then presented with another episode of threatened preterm birth and rather than repeating a course of steroid, practitioner gave a single dose of steroid as rescue dose prior to current preterm birth.
+Usually this is a single dose within 12 hours of birth.
 Number of Courses If mother has received multiple complete courses (at least one complete and more) mark yes and indicate the number of antenatal corticosteroid courses given to mother prior to delivery.
-If not mentioned or unknown select unknown.
-If mother has received complete and partial courses in the past only enter courses that were complete (as defined above) and ignore partial courses.
-Antenatal Intervention Indicate if there were any interventions during this pregnancy to treat a fetal condition (mandatory field).
-Types of antenatal intervention If Yes was selected in the option above, indicate which intervention was performed.
-If the intervention is not listed, click "Other" and free text the intervention (maximum 50 characters).
+If not mentioned or unknown, select unknown.
+If mother has received complete and partial courses in the past, only enter courses that were complete (as defined above) and ignore partial courses.
+Antenatal Indicate if there were any interventions during this pregnancy to treat a fetal condition (mandatory field).
+Intervention Types of antenatal If Yes was selected in the option above, indicate which intervention was performed.
+If the intervention is intervention not listed, click "Other" and free text the intervention (maximum 50 characters).
 Shunt placement includes pleuroamniotic shunt, vesicoamniotic shunt or shunt anywhere in the body to drain fluid collection.
 If there was only tapping of fluid from cavity and no shunt was placed, mention it in the "other" category.
-Amniocentesis for Lung Maturity Check this box if amniocentesis was conducted purely for lung maturity, performed after 32 weeks GA (mandatory field).
-Please do not check this box if amniocentesis was conducted for any other reason.